Joonhyun0982/2017-Travelers-Case-Competition/README.md

 2017 Travelers Insurance Case Competition

 This is codes and slides for 2017 Travelers Insurance Case Competition my teammate and I participated in.
-There were 2 submissions, and first submission from Code_Logistic.r took 3rd place in AUC scores among about 40 teams participated.
+There were 2 submissions, and the first submission from Code_Logistic.r took 3rd place in AUC scores among about 40 teams participated.

 Contents